DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `array`: The ID of a stream.
 Multiple streams may be specified with multiple instances of the parameter.
+  * heartbeatRate `integer`: Specifies the maximum number of consecutive empty messages that can be elapsed with no new data updates from the PI System, after which the client receives an empty payload.
+It helps to check if the connection is still alive.
+Zero/negative values correspond to no heartbeat, and the default value is no heartbeat.
   * includeInitialValues `boolean`: Specified if the channel should send a message with the current values of all the streams after the connection is opened.
 The default is 'false'.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValue]](#items[streamvalue])

 ### StreamSet_GetEndAdHoc
-Returns End Of Stream values for attributes of the specified streams
+Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.

 ```js